aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_region.rst

 Step by step
 ------------

-First, let's make sure the Encryption SDK is set up as a dependency correctly.
+First, let's make sure the dependencies are setup correctly.

 .. tabs::